 \subsection{Testing Approaches for IC Systems}

-Different from traditional software, testing IC systems encounters a more severe oracle problem since it has complex input and output \cite{MetaIC_Pinjia}.
-Several researchers have adopted MT to test IC systems~\cite{MetaIC_Pinjia, ROME_Pinjia}.
-MT is introduced by Chen et al.~\cite{MTConcept}, which checks whether multiple outputs satisfy the pre-defined relations, namely Metamorphic Relations (MRs).
-MT methods generate follow-up images from the given source images using input transformations.
-A source test case and its corresponding follow-up test case are considered a Metamorphic Pair (MP).
-Then, the testing method compares the captions of the source and follow-up images to check if they violate the expected output relation defined in the MR.

-Currently, there exist two approaches for testing IC systems.
+Currently, there exist two approaches for testing the IC systems.
 MetaIC~\cite{MetaIC_Pinjia} is the first testing method for IC systems.
 It is based on the idea that the caption of a background image should undergo a directional change after the insertion of a new object.
 Specifically, it first constructs an object corpus by extracting objects from existing images using an object segmentation method.
 Then, as shown in Fig.~\ref{fig:existmethods}(b), it inserts an object from the corpus into the background image using algorithms designed to resize the inserted object and tune its location so as to avoid influencing pre-existing objects.
-Finally, MetaIC reports a violation if the model outputs for an image pair violate the output relation of MRs. MetaIC outlines two output relations to check violations: (1) The caption generated for the follow-up image should only contain the original objects in the source caption and the inserted object; (2) In the follow-up captions, both the original objects and the inserted objects should be described in appropriate singular-plural form.
+Finally, MetaIC reports a violation if the model outputs for an image pair violate the output relation of MRs. MetaIC outlines two output relations to check violations: (1) The caption generated for the follow-up image should only contain the original objects in the source caption and the inserted object.
+(2) In the follow-up captions, both the original objects and the inserted objects should be described in appropriate singular-plural form.

-It is challenging to keep the reality of the image when inserting objects into it \cite{reality}.
+It is challenging to keep the realism of the image when inserting objects into it \cite{reality}.
 Thus, the follow-up images generated by MetaIC may be unnatural~\cite{ROME_Pinjia}.
-To tackle this issue, Yu et al. further propose ROME~\cite{ROME_Pinjia}.
+To tackle this issue, Yu et al. have proposed ROME~\cite{ROME_Pinjia}.
 As shown in Fig.~\ref{fig:existmethods}(c), ROME removes objects from the source images and then uses an image painting technique, i.e., LaMa~\cite{lama}, to generate follow-up images.
-Similarly, ROME introduces two output relations: (1) In the generated captions, the object set of follow-up image (image after removal) should be the subset of the object set of source image; (2) If all the objects of a class are removed, the class should not be included in the generated caption of follow-up image.
+Similarly, ROME introduces two output relations: (1) In the generated captions, the object set of the follow-up image (image after removal) should be the subset of the object set of the source image.
+(2) If all the objects of a class are removed, the class should not be included in the generated caption of the follow-up image.

 However, both existing methods still suffer from several limitations.
 We will discuss their limitations in detail in Section~\ref{subsec:motivation}.